-- (a) In calculating S{ni} , S{nc} and S{ne} at an edge panel, panel width, w_e , is the distance from the adjacent interior panel side-lap to the reaction line; - (b) For fasteners through bottom flats over compressed fiberglass insulation where the gap between the edge support and edge panel is less than or equal to 3/8 in.
-(9.53 mm), fastener contributions along the shear reaction transfer-line are determined as follows: - (1) P{nf} and P{nfs} are determined in accordance with Section D1.1, and - (2) α_1 and α_2 = 1 in Eq.
-D1-3; - (c) Where diaphragm shear per unit length flows from one or two sides into the lateral force-resisting system, a detail shall be provided to transfer shear directly to the edge support without going through insulation if any one of the following three conditions exists See the exception given in Item (d): - (1) The gap between the edge support and panel exceeds 3/8 in.
-(9.53 mm), - (2) Polyisocyanurate or polystyrene boards are used, or
+- (a) S{ne} is determined using Eq.
+D1-3.
+The edge panel width, w_e, is the distance from the adjacent interior panel sidelap to the reaction line; - (b) For screws through bottom flats over compressed fiberglass insulation where the gap between the edge steel support and edge panel is less than or equal to 3/8 in.
+(9.53 mm), screw strength, P{nfs}, along the shear reaction transfer-line is determined in accordance with Section D1.3.1.1.

+P{nf} for screws into panel supports at the edge panel is determined, as applicable, in accordance with Section D1.3.1 or D1.3.2 for steel supports and D1.3.2 or D1.3.3 for wood supports.

+For other cases at the reaction line, P{nfs} is determined in accordance with (c).

-- (3) Connections are through the top flats of panels; and - (d) If the diaphragm shear force per unit length can be transferred across a reaction line and be resisted by another lateral force-resisting system, then in lieu of providing a detail:
+- (c) Where diaphragm shear per unit length flows from one or two sides into the lateral force-resisting system, a detail shall be provided to transfer shear directly to the edge support without going through insulation if any one of the following four conditions exists see the exception given at (d): - (1) Connections are through the bottom flat of panels and the gap caused by insulation between the edge steel support and panel exceeds 3/8 in.
+(9.53 mm), - (2) Support is made of wood, - (3) Polyisocyanurate or polystyrene boards are used, or - (4) Connections are through the top flats of panels. - (d) If the diaphragm shear force per unit length can be transferred across a reaction line and be resisted by another lateral force-resisting system, then in lieu of providing a detail:

-$$P{nfs} = 0.00 \text{ kips } (0.00 \text{ kN})$$
+$P{nfs} = 0.00 \text{ kips} (0.00 \text{ kN})$